vitelabs/vuilder-docs/api/subscribe.md

 Vite node provides two kinds of subscription RPC API: **Polling API** and **Websocket API**

 * **Polling API** returns a subscription filter.
-The client should explicitly call [`subscribe_getChangesByFilterId`](#subscribe-getchangesbyfilterid) with the filter id to obtain new events during the time.
+The client should periodically call [`subscribe_getChangesByFilterId`](#subscribe-getchangesbyfilterid) with the filter id to request for new events.
+New events that were triggered since last request will be returned, otherwise server returns null.

-> Note: The filter will expire if not used for more than 5 minutes
+> Note: Filter will expire if not used for more than 5 minutes.
+If client does not send request for more than 5 minutes, subscription will close.
+Client must re-subscribe to the event in this situation.

 The following API are Polling API:
 - [`subscribe_newSnapshotBlockFilter`](#subscribe-newsnapshotblockfilter)